gradio-app/gradio/guides/05_chatbots/04_chatbot-specific-events.md

 ![undo_event](https://github.com/user-attachments/assets/180b5302-bc4a-4c3e-903c-f14ec2adcaa6)

+Tip: You can also access the content of the user message with `undo_data.value`

 ## The Retry Event

 The retry event will work similarly.
 We'll use `gr.RetryData` to get the index of the previous user message and remove all the subsequent messages from the history.
 Then we'll use the `respond` function to generate a new response.
+We could also get the previous prompt via the `value` property of `gr.RetryData`.

 ```python
 def handle_retry(history, retry_data: gr.RetryData):